ballerina-platform/ballerina-dev-website/learn/getting-started/building-a-data-service/building-a-data-service.md

 |};
 ```

-This record-type will be the basis for interacting with the database.
+This record-type is the basis for interacting with the database.

 ## Connecting to and Interacting with the Database

 ### Adding the MySQL Driver

-The MySQL driver JAR is necessary in order to connect to and interact with a MySQL server.
+The MySQL driver JAR is necessary to connect to and interact with a MySQL server.
 There are several methods of doing this.

 1. Import the `ballerinax/mysql.driver` package in your `main.bal` file.
 This Package bundles the latest MySQL driver so that the MySQL connector can be used in ballerina projects easily.
    ```ballerina